Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Introduction

 For factor models of time series, \cite{Tsai-Tsay-2010} and \cite{tsai2016doubly} impose constraints, constructed by some empirical procedures, that incorporate the inherent data structure, to both the classical and approximate factor models.
 Their results show that the constraints are useful tools to obtain parsimonious econometric models for forecasting, to simplify the interpretations of common factors, and to reduce the dimension.
 Motivated by similar concerns, we consider constrained, multi-term, and partially constrained factor models for high-dimensional matrix-variate time series.
 Our methods differs from \cite{Tsai-Tsay-2010} in several aspects.
 First, we deal with matrix factor model and thus have the flexibility to impose row and column constraints.
 The interaction between the row and column constraints are explored.
-Second, we adopt a different set of assumptions for factor model defined in \cite{Lam-Yao-2011} and \cite{Lam-Yao-2012}.
-The matrix-variate time series is decomposed into two parts: a dynamic part driven by a lower-dimensional factor time series and a static part consisting of matrix white noises.
+Second, we adopt a different set of assumptions for factor model.
+The factor models in \cite{Tsai-Tsay-2010} and \cite{tsai2016doubly}, following the definition in \cite{Bai-2003, Bai-Ng-2002, Bai-Ng-2007, Forni-Hallin-Lippi-Reichline-2000, forni2004generalized}, attempt to separate the common factors that affect the dynamics of most original component series from the idiosyncratic series that at most affect the dynamics of a few original time series.
+Such a definition is appealing in analyzing economic and financial phenomena.
+But the fact that idiosyncratic part may exhibit serial correlations poses technical difficulties in both identification and inference.
+These factor models are only asymptotically identifiable because a rigorous definition of the common factors can only be established when the dimension of time series goes to infinity.
+In our setting, the matrix-variate time series is decomposed into two parts: a dynamic part driven by a lower-dimensional factor time series and a static part consisting of matrix white noises.
 Since the white-noise series exhibits no dynamic correlations, the decomposition is unique in the sense that both the dimension of the factor process and the factor loading space are identifiable for a given finite sample size.
+See \cite{Lam-Yao-2011, Lam-Yao-2012, chang2015high, wang2018factor} for more detailed comparisons between these two different model definitions.

 The rest of the paper is organized as follows.
 Section \ref{sec:model} introduces the constrained, multi-term, and partially constrained matrix-variate factor models.
 Section \ref{sec:estimation} presents estimation procedures for constrained and partially constrained factor models with different constraints.
 Section \ref{sec:theory} investigates theoretical properties of the estimators.
 Section \ref{sec:simulation} presents some simulation results whereas Section \ref{sec:application} contains three applications.
 Section \ref{sec:summary} concludes.
 All proofs are in the Appendix.